uswds/uswds-site/_data/changelogs/_CHANGELOG-README.md

         Examples: "Fixed", "Added", "Improved", "Optimized", "Updated", "Introduced" -->
     summary: [Add a short, clear sentence that summarizes the change.
 This sentence will link to the related PR.]
-    moreSummary: [If needed, add more detail in 1-2 sentences.]
+    additional_info: [If needed, add more detail in 1-2 sentences.]
     isBreaking: [Indicate if this is a breaking change.
 Standard values: 'Yes', 'No', 'Potential']
     isCodeUpdate: [Indicate if this update includes code updates.
 Standard values: true, false]
     pr: [Add related pull request (PR) number.
 Ex: 4695]